nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-07-muweti-bush-lodge.md

 Muweti has 3 chalets that are part of the lodge itself, so it was generally us and two other couples or individuals.
 These were the people with whom we went on game drives, ate meals and shared the space.
 Claire and I honestly expected to be the young couple amongst people in their 40s and 50s, but every other group was also either in their 20s or early 30s.

+Our compatriots throughout our stay were from Switzerland, Canada, Denmark, Belgium and Brazil (though the Brazilian couple stayed out in the “cottage”, and didn’t join us for dinner).
+English was the language everyone spoke over dinner and on game drives, though the other couples would often slip into their native languages for quick asides and “oh crap how do I say this in English?” moments.

 ![](/img/selfiewithswiss.jpg)

+_A game drive selfie with Fabian and Kristina from Switzerland_.

 ![](/img/poloroid.jpg)